captainfathom/merge-conflict/FUBAR.md

 ...and after the merge and resulting conflicts, Ted and Alice persist in adding a new feature.

 //first iteration of code exchange//

+ I am Carol and I started the new feature, but it's not done yet.